aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/birkhot-hashahar/morning-prayer-for-children-by-rabbi-moritz-mayer-1866.html.md

 <hr />

-"Morning Prayer for Children" is one of thirty prayers appearing in Rabbi Moritz Mayer's collection of tehinot, <em>Hours of Devotion</em> (1866), of uncertain provenance and which he may have written. --Aharon Varady
+"Morning Prayer for Children" is one of thirty prayers appearing in Rabbi Moritz Mayer's collection of tehinot, <em><a href="/?p=3692">Hours of Devotion</a></em> (1866), of uncertain provenance and which he may have written. --Aharon Varady

 <h3>Source(s)</h3>